Practical Continual Forgetting for Pre-trained Vision Models: Discussion

 \section{Discussion}

 \textbf{Real Forgetting or Deceptive Forgetting?} When we want to forget some specific classes, the naive solution is to mask their output FFN weights directly, which we refer to as ``head forgetting'' for simplicity.
-However, this trivial solution is \textit{deceptive forgetting} and easy to be recovered.
-It's like a kid who knows the answer and deliberately does not say it. \textit{Real forgetting} should occur at backbone and is difficult to be recovered.
+However, this trivial solution is \textit{deceptive forgetting} and easy to recover.
+It's like a kid who knows the answer and deliberately does not say it. \textit{Real forgetting} should occur at the backbone and is difficult to recover.

 We design the following experiment to demonstrate the significance of backbone forgetting.
 We load a model in which forgetting has occurred, freeze its backbone, and fine-tune the output FFN layer using data containing all classes.
 Then, we evaluate the model's performance on the forgotten and retained classes. \cref{fig:backbone} shows the classification accuracy curve with epoch when recovering.
 Compared to head forgetting, we can find that the model after forgetting via GS-LoRA++ can only be recovered to approximately 17\% on forgotten classes, significantly lower than 70\% achieved in head forgetting.
 Although it is possible to recover the accuracy of forgotten classes to a very low level in backbone forgetting, such recovery adversely impacts the accuracy of the remaining classes.
-Additionally, the recovery process for our method needs more epochs while head forgetting can be recovered within 20 training epochs.
+Additionally, the recovery process for our method needs more epochs, while head forgetting can be recovered within 20 training epochs.

+To further validate that our method achieves ``real forgetting'' rather than ``deceptive forgetting'', we go beyond classification accuracy and recovery experiments to directly probe the information retained within the model's internal representations.
+A model might learn to suppress a class output while still retaining identifiable features, which could be exploited by privacy attacks.
+To test this, we conduct a feature reconstruction attack, attempting to reconstruct original images from the forgotten classes using only the feature embeddings from the unlearned model.
+We employ a method inspired by Deep Image Prior~\cite{ulyanov2018deep} to perform this reconstruction.

+We quantitatively measure the reconstruction quality using the Structural Similarity Index (SSIM) and Peak Signal-to-Noise Ratio (PSNR)~\cite{hore2010image}, where lower scores indicate poorer reconstruction and thus more effective erasure of information.
+As illustrated in \Cref{fig:mia}, we compare GS-LoRA against the pre-trained model and several strong baselines (DER, FDR, SCRUB).
+While the pre-trained model allows for high-quality reconstructions (SSIM: 0.94, PSNR: 31.19 dB), demonstrating the presence of knowledge, GS-LoRA achieves the lowest reconstruction quality scores among all methods (SSIM: 0.39, PSNR: 16.95 dB).
+This significant degradation provides strong evidence that GS-LoRA does not merely mask outputs but fundamentally alters the model's internal features, making it substantially more difficult to recover private or class-specific information.
+This supports our claim of achieving a more genuine and robust form of forgetting.